greglook/alphabase/README.md

 alphabase
 =========

-A simple Clojure(script) library to handle encoding binary data in different bases using defined alphabets.
+A simple cross-compiled Clojure(Script) library to handle encoding binary data in different bases using defined alphabets.
 If you've ever wanted a simple way to encode a byte array as hexadecimal or base58, this library is for you!

 ## Installation